Dear reader of ADxS.org, please excuse the disruption.

 • prosocial behavior

 Boys with autism/Asperger syndrome and ADHD/oppositional defiant disorder had lower finger length ratios than boys with anxiety disorders.
-Boys with autism spectrum disorders had lower finger length ratios than healthy controls101
+Boys with autism spectrum disorders had lower finger length ratios than healthy controls102

-A study based on the sex distribution of siblings found evidence of increased intrauterine testosterone exposure in ADHD and ASD and reading disability, which was only significant in reading disability.102
+A study using sibling sex distribution found evidence of increased intrauterine testosterone exposure in ADHD and ASD and reading impairment, which was significant only in reading impairment.103

 Reduced prenatal and postnatal estrogen levels also appear to correlate with ADHD symptoms.

-Women with Turner syndrome or a single X chromosome have ovaries that produce reduced prenatal and postnatal estrogen levels.103 These women also have a characteristic cognitive profile with largely ADHD-like deficits in:
+Women with Turner syndrome or a single X chromosome have ovaries that produce reduced prenatal and postnatal estrogen levels.104 These women also have a characteristic cognitive profile with largely ADHD-like deficits in:

 • visual-motor integration